Max Anstie: Move to America

 In 2009, Anstie made his professional motocross debut in the 250 class of the AMA Motocross Championship, riding a KTM.
 Riding in the first eight rounds of the championship he was able to record a best finish of sixth in race two at Red Bud.
-This effort as enough for Anstie to be signed by the DNA Shred Stix Star Racing Yamaha team for 2010, where he would make his professional supercross debut.
+This effort was enough for Anstie to be signed by the DNA Shred Stix Star Racing Yamaha team for 2010, where he would make his professional supercross debut.
 Competing in the Lites West class, he recorded several top ten finished, including a fourth in San Diego.

 World Championship career

 Following his results in America, Anstie was able to sign for the Team CLS Monster Energy Kawasaki Pro Circuit team in the MX2 class of the FIM Motocross World Championship in 2011.
 Anstie was immediately a factor in the MX2 class, placing in the top ten consistently and finishing third in the first race at the American round.
 He would come close to the overall podium several times throughout the year, before taking his first grand prix podium at the final round of the season in Italy.
 After sixth in the final standings, Anstie moved to the Honda Gariboldi team for 2012 As part of this deal, Anstie would race the first five rounds of the Lites West class in the AMA Supercross Championship in America for 2012.
 A best place of sixth in Los Angeles, combined with missing the final three rounds, left him 16th in the championship standings.
 Anstie would again have a consistent season in the MX2 class of the FIM Motocross World Championship finishing seventh in the final standings, picking up his second overall podium at Lierop in The Netherlands.
 He finished the year by making his debut for Great Britain at the Motocross des Nations at Lommel in Belgium.
 Anstie helped Great Britain finish eighth overall, with himself finishing sixth individually in the Open class.

 For 2013, Anstie was signed by Suzuki's factory team in the MX2 class of the 2013 FIM Motocross World Championship.
 Once again, alongside this, Anstie competed in the opening rounds of that years AMA Supercross Championship in the Lites West class – at this point renamed to 250SX West.
 In the world championship, Anstie was not able to land on the overall podium during the season, but did pick up two third place race finishes.
 Anstie was on the move again in 2014, joining the BikeIT Yamaha Cosworth team, focussing on the MX2 class of the 2014 FIM Motocross World Championship.
 He showed an immediate improvement, running at the front of the first few rounds and picking up two overall podiums in a row at rounds two and three.
 Later in the season, at Lommel, Anstie was able to pick up his first race win en route to his first overall grand prix victory.